StackVista/stackstate-docs/develop/reference/scripting/streaming-script-result.md

 # Streaming script result

 Most API functions execute asynchronously.
 That means they won't directly return results.
-Some functions are dependent on the network or other resources in order to complete, therefore they cannot immediately return results.
+Some functions are dependent on the network or other resources in order to complete, therefore they can't immediately return results.
 Such asynchronous functions return an `AsyncScriptResult`.
 On top of that, some APIs can deal with large amounts of data, in which case we don't want to process all the data at once.
 Such APIs return a `StreamingScriptResult`, which allows for the result to be processed one element at a time.

 ## Working with `StreamingScriptResult.then`